 Confidentiality – As you shepherd children, you will be serving in a unique capacity that demands carefully handling the information they may share regarding their family lives, things they are feeling, and their behaviors.
 If you feel it is important that another person have this information, please talk to the Team Shepherd or an Aletheia staff member.

 Discipline – Discipline helps to maintain a positive learning environment and it is everybody’s responsibility to respond to and redirect misbehavior.
 See Classroom Discipline Ideas on Page 9 of our Volunteer Handbook.

 Turn off cell phones during class – Your role as a volunteer will require your full attention.
 Please do not use your cell phone during class.
-Also, do not take any pictures of the children!
-The AJR director is the only one approved to take pictures.
+Volunteers are not permitted to take pictures of children in Aletheia Jr. The directors of Aletheia Jr. are the only ones approved to take pictures.

 Click HERE for a description of our Core Values.